mike-coutinho/Libft/README.md

 This project implements **Libft**, my very first custom C library.
 Its goal is to recreate standard C library functions with my own versions, and extend functionality with additional utility and linked list functions.
 This library demonstrates understanding of **memory management, string manipulation, and data structures** in C.

+<h1 align="center">Instructions</h1>

+Clone the repository:

+git clone <repository_url>

+Navigate to the project folder:

+cd <project_folder>

+Compile library:

+make

+The libft.a library will be created at the root.

+Include it in your projects using #include "libft.h" and link with -L. -lft.

 <h2 align="center">Technical Considerations</h2>